-With "Coco", the traditional Disney/Pixar Christmas film comes to our cinemas.
+With Coco, the traditional Disney/Pixar Christmas movie comes to our theaters.
 The story may sound a little scary at first.
-But all parents can be reassured: The realm of the dead is colourful and very positively depicted and the skeletons living there are consistently sympathetic.
-There are hardly any really gloomy, frightening moments - but lots of humour, imaginative scenes and moving moments.
-Just like you're used to from Disney.
-The play with Mexican folklore gives the film a very special look, which is especially when Miguel steps over the flower bridge and enters the land of the dead.
-Here the team around Lee Unkrich ("Finding Nemo") and Adrian Molina created an absolutely fascinating mixture of fantasy and Mexican culture and tradition after extensive research in Mexico.
+But all parents can rest easy: The realm of the dead is colorfully and very positively depicted, and the skeletons who live there seem likeable throughout.
+There are hardly any really dark, frightening moments - but plenty of humour, imaginative scenes and moving moments.
+Just as you would expect from Disney.
+The play with Mexican folklore gives the film a very special look, especially when Miguel steps over the bridge of flowers and enters the land of the dead.
+Here, the team of Lee Unkrich (Finding Nemo) and Adrian Molina have created an absolutely fascinating blend of fantasy and Mexican culture and tradition after extensive research in Mexico.

-With a lot of love for detail, a world has been created that the viewer can hardly get enough of.
-Nevertheless, the story is not killed by the many visual ideas and can thus unfold its emotional impact very well.
-Even if the end is predictable for miles and hardly a surprise, there are goose bumps and wet eyes at the finale.
-The story revolves primarily around family and memory.
-But it is also a homage to music and to following one's dreams.
-Sounds like typical Disney motifs.
-And even if that's true and there isn't really anything new to be found, "Coco" has become an enchanting movie due to its well-balanced mixture of adventure, humor and emotion, which the whole family can enjoy.
+With great attention to detail, a world has been created that is hard to get enough of as a viewer.
+Nevertheless, the story is not overwhelmed by the many visual incursions and can thus develop its emotional impact very well.
+Even though the ending is predictable for miles and hardly offers a surprise, the finale gives you goosebumps and wet eyes.
+The story is primarily about family and about memory.
+But it's also a tribute to music and following your dreams.
+Sounds like typical Disney themes to me.
+And even if that's true and dramaturgically nothing new is really offered, Coco's well-balanced mix of adventure, humor and emotion makes it a quite enchanting film that the whole family can enjoy.
 Absolutely worth seeing!

->Picture + sound: The wonderful richness of detail in the realm of the dead and the rich colors of the film are shown to advantage on the Blu-ray thanks to the powerful colors and the high image sharpness.
-A pleasant image depth and well balanced contrasts underline the positive overall impression.
-The sound is available in a pleasantly lively DTS-HD MA 7.1 mix, where the music and voices are well tuned to the various sound effects.
-Very good.
+Picture + Sound: The wonderful detail in the realm of the dead and the richness of the film's colors comes across very well on the Blu-ray thanks to the powerful coloring and high image sharpness.
+Pleasant image depth and well-matched contrasts underscore the positive overall impression.
+The audio is in a pleasantly vibrant DTS-HD MA 7.1 mix, with the music and voices well matched to the various sound effects.
+Very Good.

-Extras: While the DVD buyers are looking completely into the tube when it comes to extras, there are at least a few extra snacks for those who buy this 2D Blu-ray.
-A test diorama (approx. 2:16 min.), a look at the importance of the family in history (approx. 10 min.) and an extra about dog Dante (approx. 6:14 min.) are on the programme.
-In addition, the art director reveals how to draw a skeleton (approx. 3:18 min.).
-In addition, director Lee Unkrich, co-director and author Adrian Molina, and producer Darla Anderson provide an insightful audio commentary, in which you can hear more background information about the making of the film.
+Extras: While DVD buyers are completely left holding the bag when it comes to extras, there are at least a few extra morsels for those who purchase this 2D Blu-ray.
+A test diorama (approx. 2:16 min.), a look at the importance of family in the story (approx. 10 min.) and an extra about dog Dante (approx. 6:14 min.) are on the program.
+Plus, the art director reveals how to draw a skeleton (approx. 3:18 min.).
+In addition, director Lee Unkrich, co-director and writer Adrian Molina, and producer Darla Anderson provide an insightful audio commentary track, where you can hear even more background information about the making of the film.

-If you want to see the complete bonus package, you have to go for the much more expensive 3D Blu-ray, which also has a bonus disc with more extras.
+If you want to see the full bonus package, you'll have to reach for the much more expensive 3D Blu-ray, which has one more bonus disc with more extras.

-Fazit: "Coco" tells a rather conventional story by Disney standards, but does so in an extremely charming, imaginative, detail-loving and moving way.
+Conclusion: Coco tells a rather conventional story by Disney standards, but does so in an extremely charming, imaginative, detailed and moving way.
 A film to laugh, cry and marvel at - simply wonderful.
 The Blu-ray convinces with a very good picture and sound quality, only the extras are a bit meager.
-Nevertheless there is a clear one: Absolutely recommendable!
+Nevertheless, there is a clear: Absolutely recommendable!